 SFUSD Guide for New Families

-My kid is enrolled, now what? (before first day of school)
+My kid is enrolled, now what? (before the first day of school)

-- Sign up for ParentVue (you have likely already done this during enrolling but if you haven’t now is a good time)
+- Sign up for ParentVue (you likely did this during enrollment, but if not, now is a good time!)

-- Once you create your account it’s one of the primary ways the district will keep in touch with you.
+- ParentVue is one of the primary ways the district will keep in touch with you.

-- But do not worry if you aren’t getting a lot of information before.
-It varies by school.
-We are here to help!
+- But do not worry if you aren’t getting a lot of information before school starts – it varies by school.

-- Vaccination records – plan to visit your pediatrician before school starts to get the necessary shots if your kid needs any.
+- Vaccination records – plan to visit your pediatrician before school starts to get the immunizations.
+Medical forms can be found in parentvue and must be signed by your doctor and submitted before school starts.

 - Navigating Special Education services

-- Early education special education department will typically facilitate help for families before kindergarten.
-Once a student is in kindergarten the process is typically managed by the individual schools/ sites and the process is started by the principal.
-We recommend that parents have these resources below for support in cases where they find they aren’t getting everything they need from their particular school.
+- The early education special education department will typically facilitate help for families before kindergarten.
+Once a student is in kindergarten the process is typically managed by the individual schools/sites and the is started by the principal.
+We recommend that parents use these resources below for support when they aren’t getting everything they need from their school site:

 - https://www.sfusd.edu/sped – is the best place to start